FihoFi/urn-mrn-fin/producer/readme.md

 - **Contact:** stefan.engstrom@traficom.fi / mikko.hovi@traficom.fi
 - **Change control:** The namespace owner maintains this specificaton, including changes and rules for assigning identifiers.

+### Assignment of sub-namespaces to IHO Producer Code owners
+Each (Finnish) owner of a valid producer code within the IHO S-62 Producer Code register is automatically the owner of the corresponding namespace within the namespace urn:mrn:fin:producer:<PCODE>.
+Anyway, due to the requirement for provision of documentation of all MRN-namsespaces, **a Producer Specific Namespace cannot be used until the specified documentation is added to urn:mrn:fin documentation** in https://fiho.fi/mrn.

+A producer code owner, shall provide an explicit specification of the requested namespace, using the [markdown specification template](https://github.com/FihoFi/urn-mrn-fin/blob/main/template.md?plain=1), and sending it by email to above points of contact.
+Once validated and established, the specificaiton of a new sub-namespace will be added as an explicit definition within a subfolder to this repository.

 ---